Incrementis/Javascript-implict-binding-of-this-/files/README.txt

-The data within the files "myData.ods" and "myData.csv" are fictional!
+The data within the files "myData.ods" and "myData_<separator>.csv" are fictional!